 Adult food consists of nectar or other sugary solutions such as honeydew and the juices of ripe fruits.
 Paper wasps and hornets also feed on bits of caterpillars or flies that are caught and partially chewed before presenting to their young.
 Hornets may be seen almost any summer day engaged in their winged pursuit of flies.

 Paper wasps and hornets have a lance-like stinger and can sting repeatedly.
 When a paper wasp or hornet is near you, slowly raise your hands to protect your face, remaining calm and stationary for a while and then move very slowly away.
 Never swing, strike or run rapidly away since quick movement often provokes attack and painful stings.
 Restrain children from throwing rocks or spraying nests with water.
 Avoid creating loud noises and disturbance near the nest.

 When outdoors, avoid the use of heavily scented soaps, shampoos, perfumes, colognes, after-shaves and cosmetics.
-Avoid shiny buckles and jewelry.
-Cover exposed skin and wear gray, white or tan rather than bright colors.
+Avoid shiny buckles and jewellery.
+Cover exposed skin and wear grey, white or tan rather than bright colours.

 Also, remember that if a paper wasp or hornet gets into the automobile while driving, never panic.
 It wants out of the car as much as you want it out.
 Slowly pull over off the road, and open the car windows and doors.
 Trying to remove or kill a paper wasp or hornet while the car is moving can result in accidents.